Ladies in Lavender: Production

-The original story by William Locke was first published on 26 December 1908 in Collier's magazine, Vol.42, later appearing in book form in his short-story collection Faraway Stories (1916).
+The original story by William Locke was first published on 26 December 1908 in Collier's magazine, Vol. 42, later appearing in book form in his short-story collection Faraway Stories (1916).

 Ladies in Lavender was produced by Tale Partnerships and Scala Productions, with funding by Baker Street Media Finance, Paradigm Hyde Films, and the UK Film Council.
 Lakeshore Entertainment handled the rights to international distribution.

 Filming took place in September and October 2003.
 Exteriors were filmed in Cadgwith, Helston, St. Ives and Prussia Cove in Cornwall.
 Interiors were filmed at the Pinewood Studios in Buckinghamshire.

 The film marked the directorial debut of actor Charles Dance.
 Longtime friends Maggie Smith and Judi Dench were appearing together in a play in London's West End when Dance first approached them about the project.
-They immediately accepted his offer without even reading the script, they said in the film featurette Ladies In Lavender: A Fairy Tale.
-The film was the first English-language role for German actor Daniel Brühl.
+They immediately accepted his offer without even reading the script.
+Dance said that Smith and Dench were the only choice for the lead roles and without them the film would not have happened.
+Freddie Jones thought his part was poor but agreed to do it for the chance to work with Dench.
+Dance considered Polish actor Krzysztof Siwczyk for the role of Andrea.
+Producer Nik Powell was impressed by the film Good Bye, Lenin! and suggested German actor Daniel Brühl.
+The film was the first English-language role for Brühl.